 All other buildings will have shared corridors and stairs.

 Please avoid pausing on corridors or congregating generally.
-Seating has largely been removed to prevent such congregations.

 Teaching Rooms (Classrooms, Theatres, Workshops and PC Labs)

-Classrooms and theatres will be marked out in accordance with social distancing guidelines and some rooms where possible will have a one-way system in place.
+Some rooms where possible will have a one-way system in place.
 Lecture theatres A0004, A0005, A0006, E0011, E0017 and B1094 will involve entering through one door and exiting through another door.

-Currently we envisage every second PC in the labs will not be available for use in the lab and they will be marked accordingly, and chairs removed.
-It is important that the pc’s marked ‘Not available’ are left unused as it will not be possible to remove them or remove components due to remote access requirements.

-Workshops will be marked with social distance markings.
+See appendix 4

 Main Canteen and other food & beverage outlets

-The main canteen and the Wheats restaurant will be set out at 2m social distance with additional tables and seating removed.
-There will be screens and signage in place also to reinforce social distance and one-way systems
+Canteen is for use only by staff, student and visitors who are accompanied by their host.
+Not for casual visitors.

+The canteen seating is set up for maximum of six at each table.
+Do not move furniture from its set location.

+It is recommended that people remain in their working pods and minimise their social interactions with other personnel in the canteen.

+Complete the Canteen contract tracing log.

+Follow all one way systems and guidelines in place.

 Toilets